CarlyAvery/CarlyAvery/README.md

-- 👋 Hi, I’m Carly!
+👋 Hi I’m Carly (She/Her),

-- 👀 I’m interested in photography, traveling, playing with my kids and goldendoodle pup, and live music.
-- 🌱 I’m currently learning everything I can about Business and Data Analytics while working full time, being a wife, caring for two kids under two, and housing a dog and cat.
-I wouldn't trade it for anything and all previously mentioned makes me work harder!
+After over a decade-long career, I am learning everything I can to switch over to a career in Business and Data Analytics while working full time, being a wife, caring for two kids under two, and housing a dog and cat.
+I wouldn't trade it for anything and all that is previously mentioned makes me work harder!

+I love photography, traveling, performing (I was a Broadway performer in what seems like my previous life) and live music.

-- 💞️ I’m looking to collaborate on EVERYTHING!
+I’m looking to collaborate on EVERYTHING!
 I cannot wait to get my feet wet and jump into tech.

-- 📫 Email me!
-Send me a message on Linkedin!
+Email me!
+Send me a message on Linkedin or Instagram!
 I would love to connect.
-- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I was a Broadway performer in my past life!
-My husband is a professional musician so I still get my musical fix while pursuing other avenues that I am passionate about.

 <!---
 CarlyAvery/CarlyAvery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.